Grain entrapment: Occurrence

 At some grain-handling facilities, employees "walk down the grain" on top of it to expedite the flow of grain from the top when it is being allowed to flow out the bottom.
 This is the most common cause of grain entrapments.
 Regulations issued by the United States Occupational Safety and Health Administration (OSHA) specifically forbid this at larger commercial facilities subject to them; most smaller farms are not.
 It may also be necessary to enter a grain storage facility to remove damp, clumped grain (usually from early spoilage) stuck on the walls.
 Entrapments have also occurred to children in grain transportation vehicles, or to those outside when grain is released from a storage facility or next to large freestanding grain piles.

-Workers in the grain can become entrapped in three different ways.
-An apparently stable surface may in fact be a "grain bridge" over an area beneath which the grain has already settled.
-A vertical mass of grain settled against a wall may suddenly give way while being cleared.
-Moving grain will not support the weight of an average person.
+Workers in the grain can become entrapped in three different ways: an apparently stable surface may in fact be a "grain bridge" over an area beneath which the grain has already settled; a vertical mass of grain settled against a wall may suddenly give way while being cleared; moving grain will not support the weight of an average person.

 Once entrapment begins, it happens very quickly due to the suction-like action of the grain.
-Researchers in Germany found that an average person who has sunk into grain once it has stopped flowing can get out only as long it has not reached knee level; at waist level assistance is required.
+Researchers in Germany found that an average person who has sunk into grain once it has stopped flowing can get out only as long as it has not reached knee level; at waist level assistance is required.
 Once the grain has reached the chest a formal rescue effort must be undertaken.

 Half of all entrapment victims eventually become engulfed.
 A human body in grain takes seconds to sink, minutes to suffocate, and hours to locate and recover.
 Recovered bodies have shown signs of blunt force trauma from the impact of the grain; one victim was found to have a dislocated jaw.